dzikowski/angularjs-jest/README.md

 # angularjs-jest

-Library for testing AngularJS applications with Jest.
+Testing AngularJS applications with Jest.

 ## Instalation

-`npm install angularjs-jest --save-dev`

-or

-`yarn add --dev angularjs-jest`
+`npm install angularjs-jest --save-dev` or `yarn add --dev angularjs-jest`

+Required libraries in your project:

+- `angular` in version `1.5.0` or higher
+- `angular-mocks` in version `1.5.0` or higher
+- `jest` in version higher than `23.0.1`

 ## Usage